Welcome to CORE mental health...

 Creative

-There is a focus on play and using imaginative and innovative methods to engage children, making learning about mental health both fun and impactful.
+There’s a focus on PLAY and imagination to engage children, making mental health learning both fun and impactful.

 Open